roysharon/animini/README.md

 	animini.create(element, fromStyle, toStyle, millisec, easingFunc, onend)

 Use this method to automatically create a tween animation between two styles.
-The styles should be written in the property form notation (e.g., `marginTop` instead of `margin-top`).
+The styles can be written in the css notation (e.g., `margin-top`) or the property notation (e.g., `marginTop`).
 You can have as many style properties as you like, and the order doesn't need to match between the fromStyle and the toStyle.

 Arguments: